caendesilva/laravel-blogkit/README.md

 #### How to add authors
 It may be useful to add more authors to your blog.
 First, instruct the author to create a standard account.
 Then, you as admin go to the dashboard and press the "manage" button and check the "Is User Author?" tick and press save.

+### Writing blog posts
+Blog posts are a breeze to create using the Markdown editor!

+#### Good cover images
+Each post has a featured cover image that is dynamically cropped using CSS background properties so that it looks smooth in all widths.

+For best results, ensure that your cover images are 960 by 320 pixels as that is usually the max size.
+However, you should also remember that the images are cropped to a much narrower format in many places.
+Thus you need to make sure that all primary content such as text is contained within the center 360 by 320 pixels or so.

 ## Contribute!
 PRs are very much welcome!